tfullert/tfullert.github.io/wpm/posts/0-basics.md

 As you get more comfortable with performance monitoring and script development you might want to start researching more advanced JavaScript concepts such as the [JavaScript's event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop) or how JavaScript downloads/executes/blocks in a browser.
 These topics can help you write better JavaScript or understand how to interpret your monitoring results.
 People much smarter than I have written lots on the topics and a quick Google search should net some really good results.
 The book [Secrets of the JavaScript Ninja](https://www.amazon.com/Secrets-JavaScript-Ninja-John-Resig/dp/1617292850/) covers these topics and I highly recommend it.

 ## Selenium 3.0
 Selenium is an open-source framework for automating browser actions.
 Neustar uses Selenium for its RBU monitors, specifically we use Selenium 3.0.
-Historically, with Selenium 1.0 (RC) a server was required to run tests
+With Selenium 3.0 the original Selenium Core was replaced with the WebDriver API so you will see lots of references to *driver* or *webDriver* within your scripts.
+There is lots of documentation available from both the [Selenium community](https://www.seleniumhq.org/docs/03_webdriver.jsp) and [Neustar](http://docs.wpm.neustar.biz/testscript-api/biz/neustar/wpm/api/WebDriver.html) so you should be able to get started real quickly.
+In fact, most code I write involves one of these 3 lines:

+'''javascript
+/# Request a specific page
+driver.get("http:\/\/www.example.com");

+/# Enter text into a text field (does not result in an HTTP request). driver.findElement(By.xpath("//a\[@id='my_username']")).sendKeys("username");

+/# Click on a button, link, element. driver.findElement(By.xpath("//a\[@id='my_button']")).click();

+'''

+There is more to script development than that for sure and there's even some code that is specific to Neustar for measuring page/request performance.
+But, if you remember those 3 lines and learn how to create xpath expressions you are 90% of the way there!

 ## Apache HttpClient